That’s not a potato: Nice try but no spud for New Zealand couple’s giant find - NewsBreak

 “I say ‘gidday’ to him every time I pull out some sausages.
 He’s a cool character,” Craig-Brown said.
 “Whenever the grandchildren come round, they say, ‘Can we see Dug?'”

 “Dug is the destroyer from Down Under,” Craig-Brown added.
-“He is the world’s biggest not-a-potato.”Three weeks of war: Russians seize 500 hostages in Mariupol
+“He is the world’s biggest not-a-potato.”Pause on federal student loans expires on May 1

 Craig-Brown said he’s not done yet with chasing the potato record.
 Dug was self-sown but Craig-Brown said that with all his subsequent research into giant potatoes, he’s ready to try and deliberately grow a record-breaking monster next season.